A warming Lebanese lemon lentil soup (adas bi hamod) made with lentils and silverbeet in a lemony broth. This is a vegan and gluten-free soup.

 🍴Serving suggestions

-This Lebanese lemon lentil soup can be enjoyed as a meal in itself or with freshly made dinner rolls or damper or as a starter.
+This Lebanese lemon lentil soup can be enjoyed as a meal in itself or with freshly made bread.

 Either way, serve it with extra lemon wedges for allowing people to add extra lemon.